 Socialise for real

+Why restrict yourself to investing in the virtual world of e-workshop on communication skills, when you can go out there and make a memorable conversation with a complete stranger who could probably end up as your BFF in the years to come?
 Instead of only going through story after virtual story that your friends and family put up on social media, make real stories with them.
 Those that needn’t be broadcast to be significant.
 Make sudden lunch or movie plans with friends or family.
-You can even hold a small impromptu house party – food, beverages and music are all you need, not a party list!
+You can even hold a small impromptu house party – Food, beverages and music are all you need, not a party list!
 The sheer wondrousness of doing things on an impulse is only the first step to destressing.
 Get up one morning feeling inordinately energetic?
 Call a friend and go for a run.
 Don’t think of the umpteen chores waiting to be done.
 Finish your run and then tackle the tasks at hand.
 The adrenaline rush of spontaneity and the charm of good company cannot be beaten!